- The flicker effect (FOOC) in A/B testing skews results and degrades user experience

 - Run a Lighthouse audit with and without the testing script active.
 Compare LCP, CLS, and Total Blocking Time.

-- Use Chrome DevTools Performance tab to measure First Paint timing with script loading.
+- Use Chrome DevTools Performance tab to measure first paint timing during script loading.
 Look for delays between DOMContentLoaded and First Paint.

 - Check CrUX data (Chrome User Experience Report) in Search Console after installing a testing tool.
-Compare Core Web Vitals over 28 days before and after.
+Compare Core Web Vitals over 28 days before and after installation.

-- Run WebPageTest with filmstrip view to visually verify flicker.
-The filmstrip shows frame-by-frame rendering — any original content flash is immediately visible.
+- Run WebPageTest with filmstrip view to visually check for flicker.
+The filmstrip shows frame-by-frame rendering — any flash of original content is immediately visible.

-Varify consistently shows negligible impact across all four measurements.
-See pricing to try it on your site.
+Varify consistently shows negligible impact in all four measurements.
+See pricing to test it on your site.